PlumpMath/nao/README.md

 Nao is like node.js and running in a event loop based on libuv.
 It also supports non-preempt thread(coroutine) based on chicken scheme's delimited continuation.
-Nao gives a DSL which supports distribued reactive programming by non-preempt thread and libuv's networking.
+Nao gives a DSL which supports distributed reactive programming by non-preempt thread and libuv's networking.
 By supporting remote read/write, it is easy for distributed programming in nao.

 ### Example